jonderwaater/smoothify/README.md

 ````
 You might have to install gpxpy separately (pip install git+https://github.com/tkrajina/gpxpy)

 You need an access token.
 You can generate it on https://stravacli-dlenski.rhcloud.com/.
-Store the token in ~/.stravacli as is described above the generated token.
+Store the token in ~/.stravacli as described above the generated token.

 ## General usage
 Run the software: